Shedou/Chimbalix-Software-Catalog/README.md

 ## Installer-SH

 Attention!
-Installer-SH development has been moved to a separate repository [Installer-SH](https://github.com/Shedou/Installer-SH), stable and archive versions have been moved to the repository [Installer-SH-Archive](https://github.com/Shedou/Installer-SH-Archive).
+Installer-SH development has been moved to a separate repository [Installer-SH](https://github.com/Shedou/Installer-SH).

 ## Universal Software Packages (FreeBSD)
 Attention!
 The compatibility of the program with FreeBSD distributions may differ from the compatibility of the installation package!